nolanyee/data-science-portfolio/mosaic-generator/README.md

 <img src="images/Figure2.png" width="600">
 <img src="images/Mixed.png" width="350">

+The program outputs the gradient magnitude maps for optional customization.
+These may be combined, touched up, or further edited using image editing software.
+Then the custom gradient map may be optionally uploaded and used in the next steps rather than using the calculated map.
+If no file is uploaded, the program proceeds by using the calculated gradient map above.
+(Note that thresholds described above are percentiles of the distribution of values in the image if the calculated map is used.
+However, manually created maps often have fewer grey areas, therefore the thresholds are instead interpreted as percentiles of a uniform distribution, which is equivalent to relative intensity).

 Finally, using the filtered gradient, cones are calculated in separate layers for all points above a user-defined threshold, and at each pixel the height of the layer with the highest value is chosen.
 The height of the cones is set based on the magnitude of the gradient.
 An upper limit to cone height is set by the user to make all features above a certain magnitude equal.
 These features that are at the maximum height are the major features.
 Minor features may often be covered up by the larger ones, except when major features are far away.

 <img src="images/Figure1.png" width="900">